Disclaimer

 In this workshop, we'll build a pipeline using several of the essential companion commands to process a raw text file, clean it up, and calculate word frequencies.

-) to perform a common text analysis task.
-We will also use tee
+Objective: Construct a multi-stage pipeline using cat, tr, sort, uniq, and wc (implicitly via uniq -c) to perform a common text analysis task.
+We will also use tee.

 Scenario: We have a text file containing mixed-case words, punctuation, and repeated words.
 We want to find the frequency of each word, ignoring case and punctuation, and display the most frequent words first.